 These are some of the questions most often asked about Compass Green Homes.
 Click on the heading to expand the answer.
 Some FAQs link directly to the section in which the subject is addressed.

 Not everywhere, but most of the times, yes, permits are needed.
-For this, Compass Green Homes provides with each order a complete set of floor plans, with all the details of the technology, structural calculation reports, foundation design, technical installations (hydraulic, electrical and water sewing floor plans) and everything required by the Building Department in your city.
-Our technology is an innovative construction system that meets all standards of earthquake resistance and wind loads, to be approved in any country in the world.
+For this, Compass Green Homes will provide construction drawings, with all the details of the technology, structural calculation reports, foundation design, technical installations required by the Building Department in your city.
+Our technology is an innovative construction system that meets all standards of earthquake resistance and wind loads, to be approved throughout the USA & Canada.

 All technical pipeline connections are, as in any standard house, included within the foundation.
 With our technology, the components include ducts and electrical wiring boxes.
 All plumbing, sewage and gas facilities are directly connected through the foundation.

 No, we provide the exterior shell, which, when covered with soil, grass and natural gardens, allows you to live in harmony with the environment.
-We include exterior windows and doors, and we will provide you with the plans to be able to procure the technical installations from local suppliers who can build your foundation and install your windows and doors according to the design specifications.
+We will provide you with the plans to be able to procure local suppliers who can build your foundation and build the entire house to the design specifications.

 No. We are the manufacturers of the technology.
-If you purchase a turnkey home a ready to occupy home will be delivered.
-Otherwise we can assist in the building and assembly of the structure at an additional cost.
-Or, with the assistance of a General Contractor, Architect or Engineer, you can build your own Compass Green Home.
+We will assist the General Contractor, Architect or Engineer to build your Compass Green Home.
 We will provide you with all the necessary manuals and instructions to do so.

 No. To blend with your environment, you will want to use the soil and plants native to your area.
-We provide a construction manual which includes everything you need to know to cover your Compass Green Home with soil, grass and beautiful natural gardens.
+We have a list of plants and vegetation that grows best in the 10 Climate Zones in the USA.
+You can choose from that list to chose the best vegetation for your area to cover your Compass Green Home.

 Yes.
 For cold weather environments there are special guidelines that include the application of a thick layer of insulating foam to coat the exterior of the shell and then cover it with soil, grass and plants.